Creepy Mistakes You Might Be Making

 “The Creeper” From Scooby Doo - Not A Good Look

-It’s not fun to be that creepy guy that nobody wants to associate with, but it’s important to remember that you are probably not a victim.
+It’s not a fun place to be, but it’s important to remember that you are probably not a victim.
 “Creep” is a label that someone typically has to earn with the choices they make.

 If you’re there, you probably (hopefully?) meant well, but you committed some series of offenses that upset, offended, or weirded-out people around you and turned yourself into a social outcast.
 Sorry.
 It sucks.
 I’ve been there.